-This will be a valuable and fun learning and making experience that will see you learn how to produce a short video telling the story of your organisation.
+Earlier in the year we offered an exciting opportunity called ‘What’s your story?’.
+This was a valuable and fun learning and making experience that will saw chosen participants work alongside creative agency Curative to learn how to produce a short video telling the story of their organisation.
+We received almost 50 applications, from which 5 groups were chosen to participate.

-- Explore and articulate the purpose for your organisation
+- Explored and articulated the purpose for their organisation

-- Understand who your audience is and how to reach them
+- Gained an understanding of who their audience is and how to reach them

-- Clarify the tone of voice and feel for your organisation
+- Clarified the tone of voice and feel for their organisation

-- Learn how to use tools that will help you tell your story
+- Learned how to use tools that will help them tell their story

-- And, establish a plan for sharing videos with your community
+- And, established a plan for sharing videos with their community

 Eddy Royal is the founder and director of Curative.
 Her passion for social change, her creative thinking and ability to bring people together around a cause get put into action every day at Curative.
 She loves nothing more than a challenging new brief, and exploring brave new ways to create conversations that lead to impactful change.